Dude, you sound like the Legolas of woodwinds. You actually sound like Legolas and it’s not just the hair.

 — Alfredo Colon

 Jasper aims to project and promote creative sincerity not only in music, but in all mediums of art.
 As a performer, he seeks to push the boundaries of all his instruments and speak with a unique voice that can be identified as his own in any setting regardless of genre.
-As a composer, he chooses to write music that conveys stories that evoke feelings of nostalgia and mysticism.
-Outside of music, Jasper is an avid video gamer and self-proclaimed nerd who finds inspiration in nature, science, and the lore of fictitious universes (eg. Lord of the Rings, Pokémon, Star Wars).
-A few of his creative influences include; Hayao Miyazaki, Björk, Junichi Masuda, Yasunori Mitsuda, J.R.R.
+As an artistic director and educator, he strives to raise artistic awareness in every facet of day to day life, emphasizing growth through creative processes.
+Outside of music, Jasper is an avid video gamer and self-proclaimed nerd who finds inspiration in aquatic wildlife, and the lore of fictitious universes (eg. Lord of the Rings, Pokémon, Star Wars).
+A few of his creative influences include; Hayao Miyazaki, Björk, Junichi Masuda, J.R.R.
 Tolkien, and Stan Lee.

 Every age has its storytelling form, and video gaming is a huge part of our culture.
 You can ignore or embrace video games and imbue them with the best artistic quality.
 People are enthralled with video games in the same way as other people love the cinema or theatre.